matrix-io/matrix-documentation/docs/matrix-lite/reference/sensors.md

 <img class="creator-compatibility-icon" src="../../../img/creator-icon.svg">

 ## Overview
-The following sections bellow will go over how to read & what to expect from each sensor on the MATRIX Creator.
+The following sections below will go over how to read & what to expect from each sensor on the MATRIX Creator.

 ## Import Statement
 ```language-js